Development of COVID-19 Booster Vaccine Policy by Microsimulation and Q-learning: Methods

-where $I_{t+1}(s_t, a_t): \mathcal{S}\times\mathcal{A} \to \{0, 1\}$ is the severe COVID-19 infection status for the next month, and $\alpha$ represents the relative cost of receiving a booster.
-The next-month severe COVID-19 infection status $I_{t+1}(s_t, a_t)$ can be sampled using the probability generated by the fully trained RNN.
+\paragraph{Define rewards} We define deterministic reward in each month $t$, given state $s_t$ and action $a_t$, $\mathcal{R}(s_t, a_t) = - I(s_t, a_t) \times (1 + \alpha \times a_t)$, where $I(s_t, a_t): \mathcal{S}\times\mathcal{A} \to \{0, 1\}$ is the severe COVID-19 infection status for the next month, and $\alpha$ represents the relative cost of receiving a booster.
+The next-month severe COVID-19 infection status $I(s_t, a_t)$ can be sampled using the probability generated by the fully trained RNN.
 The reward consists of two components: the predicted risk of severe infection in the next month and the potential side events of the booster.
 The parameter $\alpha$ quantifies the perceived harm of receiving a booster relative to the risk of a severe infection.
 As the Q-learning seeks a policy to maximize the expected cumulative reward, when $\alpha$ is small, it is likely to recommend boosters for all groups due to protective effect of vaccines against severe infections.
 Conversely, a large $\alpha$ may result in a policy that discourages booster administration, as the perceived harm outweighs the infection risk.
 In practice, the choice of $\alpha$ should reflect the relative importance placed on the risk of infection versus the harm of vaccination.
 We discuss our choice of $\alpha$ in Section \ref{sec:results_reward_eval} when presenting our results.